wongjn/webpack-drupal-plugin/README.md

 generating a php file that returns the webpack-emitted assets as library definitions to be used in [`hook_library_info_build()`](https://api.drupal.org/apis/hook_library_info_build).

+This plugin supports JavaScript files as well as CSS files (added to the `theme` group).

 ## Dependencies

 Imports are automatically mapped to [Webpack externals](https://webpack.js.org/configuration/externals)